 We awoke a little groggy and snoozed as long as we could.
 The night before, after the tour of Belfast with Marty had wrapped up, Jamie and I didn’t really have time to venture out and explore the town again, but we weren’t ready to call it a night either.
-Entering the lobby, we saw there was a birthday party going on in our hotel bar, so we walked into the mix and had a drink, a special house concoction, that turned out to be so good we had a couple more.
+Entering the lobby, we saw there was a birthday party going on in our hotel bar, so we slipped into the mix and had a drink — a special house concoction that turned out to be so good we had a couple more.
 Before going back to the room, we inquired at the front desk about catching a cab early the next morning.
 The man behind the counter (who was wearing colossal dark-red sunglasses) assured us that a cab to the nearby ferry terminal would not be a problem, and sure enough, five hours later when we returned to the lobby loaded up with luggage, it was only a minute after the hotel placed the call that a cab was waiting outside.

 Intermission: Happily Trapped on the Irish Sea with a Thousand Football Fanatics